DIDIRUS4/LinuxUserEnviroment/README.md

 > 2. `sudo pacman -S noto-fonts-emoji`
 > 3. `sudo fc-cache -fv` or `reboot` your linux system.
 > 4. Enjoy with fixed emojiiiiii ^u^

+# Fix Bluetooth audio in Minecraft on Linux (Ubuntu/Arch)
+> 1. Open Terminal
+> 2. 2.0 For Ubuntu: `sudo vim /etc/openal/alsoft.conf`
+> 3. 2.1 For Arch: `sudo vim /usr/share/openal/alsoftrc.sample`
+> 4. Find `# drivers =` and replace with `drivers = alsa`
+> 5. It works fine on Pop!
+Os (Based on Ubuntu) and Arch based System like Endeavour OS.
+It's should be works on any Ubuntu/Arch based systems.